Declaration of Major Form - Online Request -- You MUST log into Google docs with your NinerNet account. You should get this login screen:

 6. I have a hold on my account, what do I need to do?

 If you have an advising hold, this means you must make an appointment to see your advisor to have the hold removed.
 See the previous FAQ on how to make an appointment with your advisor.
-Please remember that your advisor can only remove holds placed on your account by the Biology Department.
+Please remember that your advisor can only remove holds placed on your account by the Department of Biological Sciences.
 If you have a hold from another department (a second major or minor), or a hold due to financial reasons we cannot remove those holds.

 Biology Degree Requirements and Classes